-Lewis G. Schaeneman Jr. Professor of Innovation and Dynamic Management
+- Lewis G. Schaeneman Jr. Professor of Innovation and Dynamic Management Emeritus

-Cathy A. Enz is the Lewis G. Schaeneman Jr. Professor of Innovation and Dynamic Management and a professor in strategy.
-She currently serves as the associate dean for academic affairs in the School of Hotel Administration.
-Her prior administrative roles included serving as associate dean for industry research and affairs, executive director of the Center For Hospitality Research, and school management area coordinator.
+Cathy A. Enz is the Lewis G. Schaeneman Jr. Professor Emeritus of Innovation and Dynamic Management and emeritus professor of strategy.
+She served as the associate dean for academic affairs in the School of Hotel Administration.
+Her prior administrative roles included serving as associate dean for industry research and affairs, executive director of the Center for Hospitality Research, and school management area coordinator.
 Cathy has published over one hundred journal articles and book chapters, as well as five books in the area of strategic management and innovation.
 Her research has been published in a wide variety of prestigious academic and hospitality journals, such as Administrative Science Quarterly, The Academy of Management Journal, and The Cornell Hospitality Quarterly.